shaikhsajid1111/news-app/README.md

 ![Marathi Language](screenshots/marathi.PNG)

-- It gives you option to search quickly and go through your favuorite topic easily
+- It gives you option to search quickly and go through your favourite topic easily
 - It support multiple languages for search, that means even if you enter portuguese keyword in search bar, it would give you result in translation